-As part of Presbyterian Women’s commitment to antiracism, a structural review task group evaluated its structure, programs and resources from an antiracist perspective.
+As part of Presbyterian Women’s commitment to racial equity, a structural review task group evaluated its structure, programs, and resources from an anti-racist perspective.
 The structural review task group’s report and recommendations continue to guide the life and work of Presbyterian Women.

 PW in the Presbytery and Synod groups are urged to read and study this report and make intentional efforts to implement the recommendations to build up God’s beloved community.

 Racial Equity Dialogues are a way to explore in community the impact of race on individuals and communities.
 In 2009, PW adopted guidelines to steer PW’s national racial equity dialogue group, which was then known as the PW Racial Ethnic Dialogue.
 The process and group sought to

 - honor the gifts, perspectives, and heritage of all God’s people and celebrate our oneness in the living Christ;

 - work together toward developing a sanctuary where women of different racial-ethnic backgrounds can speak the truth to each other and be heard;

 - intentionally find ways to increase mutual understanding and work together as partners in ministry through dialog;

 - develop racial ethnic women’s leadership so that they may pursue their concerns and mission with confidence;

 - serve as a vehicle for bringing about justice for women of all racial-ethnic backgrounds and ages in Presbyterian Women and the Presbyterian Church (U.S.A.).